-Reasonable Accommodation - Reasonable accommodation is available to all qualified employees and applicants with disabilities, unless it imposes an undue hardship on the Agency.
+Reasonable accommodation is available to all qualified employees and applicants with disabilities, unless it imposes an undue hardship on the Agency.
+An accommodation is not reasonable if, even with the accommodation, the employee is unable to perform essential job duties in a manner that would not endanger the employee's health or safety of the employee or others.
 An employee who believes an accommodation is needed to perform the essential functions of the employee's job should contact Human Resources and suggest appropriate methods of reasonable accommodation.
 All information concerning disabilities will be considered confidential and will be released only in accordance with applicable legal requirements.